Yashaswini278/A-star-Pathfinding/README.md

-# A-star-Pathfinding
+# A* Pathfinding
-This task was assigned to me as part of the selection process for the Autonomous Ground Vehicle Research Group software team at IIT Kharagpur.
+This objective of this project was to implement the A* algorithm for finding the optimum path, given the RGB vaues of the start point, end point and obstacles.
-The task involves a total of six parts.
+The project involved exploring the Dijkstra's algorithm and different heuristics for the A* search to compare the path costs and the total time taken to reach the end point.
+The Manhattan distance heuristic gave the best result.

 ## Key Learnings
 <p> 1.
 Effect of different heuristic functions of A-star search on path cost and time </p>
 <p> 2.
-Using heapq library in Python to implement a "min-heap"</p>
+Using heapq library in Python to implement a min-heap</p>
 <p> 3.
 Image scaling using Nearest Neighbour Interpolation </p>
 <p> 4.
 OpenCV: opening, closing and saving images, drawing lines on images, extracting b, g, r channels </p>
 <p> 5.
 Numpy: creating n-dimensional arrays </p>